Avocado: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 1. Better Eye Health: Avocados are a good source of lutein and zeaxanthin, two antioxidants that are crucial for eye health and can help stave off age-related macular degeneration.

-1. Better Brain Function: Avocados are a good source of mono-unsaturated fats, which have been shown to boost cognition and lower the risk of cognitive decline brought on by aging.
+1. Better Brain Function: Avocados are a good source of mono-unsaturated fats, which have been shown to boost and lower the risk of cognitive decline brought on by aging.

 Healthy brain.